HaraltKray/HaraltKray/README.md

 - 👋 Hi, I’m @HaraltKray
-- 👀 I’m interested in Gaming, (Rookie) Java learning, Memes and Cars
+- 👀 I’m interested in Gaming, learning Java (rookie), Memes and Cars
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on nothing tbh ^^
 - 📫 How to reach me...
 You don't reach me, I reach you.